-- Infrastructure improvements within low/moderate-income areas will continue to be a focus in 2013.
+- Infrastructure improvements within low/moderate-income areas of the Consortium will continue to be a focus.
 Projects include sidewalk replacements, water/sewer work, and street improvements.

 - The Rural Transit Service (RTS) Program operates within 25 of the 34 Consortium municipalities.
 It is a popular and successful human service for low/moderate-income residents as well as senior citizens.

 - The Housing Rehabilitation, Rental Rehabilitation, and Mobile Home Repair programs continue to be very successful with wait lists in effect for each program.
 Priority is given to those residing in target areas and older housing stock, as well as having lower incomes.
 The Rental Rehabilitation Program will assist in improving more homes this year.

-- Five economic development projects will be funded this year.
+- Three economic development projects will be funded this year.
 This represents approximately 25% of the entitlement grant allocation for a total of $525,000, as well as a Smart Growth project up to $325,000.
 This project will fund improvements to a municipal parking lot adjacent to the City's central business district.
 Other projects will include demolition of blighted structures in strategic locations and improvements to neighborhood facilities in central business districts.

 Reports & Documents: